Veriqloud/ubqc_squidasm/README.md

 - Subroutine in NetQASM has been implemented to convert SquidASM qubits to NetQASM, then using a NetQASM function to display the state

 #### 4.4 Implementation of X and Z gates
-- X and Z gates in circuits were not simulated correctly in the old protocol
+- X and Z gates in circuits were not simulated correctly using the old compiler
-- Get converted into Byproduct operators in the flow, not containing any measurement's outcome as a condition
+- These gates get converted into byproduct operators in the flow construction, not containing any measurement's outcome as a condition
 - Byproduct operators in the old compiler were only executed if the condition was fulfilled, not when there was no condition
 - Changing this solved the problem